Sterlinski v. Catholic Bishop of Chicago

 In a previous Becket case, EEOC v.
 Hosanna-Tabor Evangelical Lutheran Church and School, the U.S. Supreme Court unanimously protected the right of a Lutheran school to select its religion teacher, free from government interference.
 The 2012 ruling set an important precedent confirming the First Amendment’s “ministerial exception,” which ensures that the church—not the state—gets to choose its leaders.

 But Mr. Sterlinski’s lawsuit demands courts to become entangled in church affairs by second-guessing the church’s sincere determination that helping lead worship is religiously significant.
 In July 2018, the federal district court followed Supreme Court precedent and protected the church.
-The case is now on appeal at the U.S. Court of Appeals for the Seventh Circuit.
+The case was then appealed to the U.S. Court of Appeals for the Seventh Circuit.

 The Seventh Circuit’s second chance at bolstering Supreme Court precedent